Scientific realism: Main features

+Taken together, the first two commitments imply that an ideal theory makes definite assertions about genuinely exists entities, while the third justifies believing a significant subset of those assertions.

+Realists therefore argue that science progresses: later theories generally answer more questions or do so more accurately, thus moving closer, though never necessarily reaching, the ideal of a literally true account of nature.

 Characteristic claims

 The following claims are typical of those held by scientific realists.
 Due to the wide disagreements over the nature of science's success and the role of realism in its success, a scientific realist would agree with some but not all of the following positions.